typedb/typedb-console/README.md

 ## Console commands

 Grakn Console provides two levels of interaction: database-level commands and transaction-level commands.
 The database-level command is the first level of interaction, i.e. first-level REPL.
-From one of the database-level commands, you cna open a transaction to the database.
+From one of the database-level commands, you can open a transaction to the database.
 This will open a transaction-level interface, i.e. second-level REPL.

 ### Database-level commands